xqwen/fastenloc/tutorial/input.md

 ### Construct fine-mapping input from DAP-G and SuSiE results

 The probabilistic fine-mapping input files can be constructed using the utility scripts provided in the [utility](../utility/) directory.
-Currently, ``fastENLOC`` supports ``DAP`` and ``SuSiE`` as both provide signal cluster/credible set information required by the fastENLOC colocalization analysis.
+Currently, ``FastENLOC`` supports ``DAP`` and ``SuSiE`` as both provide signal cluster/credible set information required by the FastENLOC colocalization analysis.
 Both ``DAP`` and ``SuSiE`` analyze a pre-defined genomic region, i.e., a locus, at a time.

-Upon completing fine-mapping analysis, following the procedures described below to construct the probabilistic fine-mapping input for fastENLOC,
+Upon completing fine-mapping analysis, following the procedures described below to construct the probabilistic fine-mapping input for FastENLOC,

-1. Name each fine-mapping output file by ``locus_id.postfix``, where ``locus_id`` is the required entry in the fastENLOC input file.
+1. Name each fine-mapping output file by ``locus_id.postfix``, where ``locus_id`` is the required entry in the FastENLOC input file.
 The postfix can be arbitrary but it is required.
 The utility takes the leading string before the delimiter ``.`` as the locus id.
 2. Organize the fine-mapping output files of all loci into a single directory ``fm_rst_dir``.
 The utility tool assume all files within the directories are fine-mapping output files.
 Thus avoid place unrelated files into ``fm_rst_dir``.
 3. Provide a VCF file to all annotate all variant's position and allele information.
 No INFO field is expected or used by the utility tool.